grafana/agent/docs/sources/flow/reference/components/remote.http.md

 The poll is successful if the URL returns a `200 OK` response code.
 All other response codes are treated as errors and mark the component as unhealthy.
 After a successful poll, the response body from the URL is exported.

-`fallback_cache_enabled` enables a local on-disk cache that is used as a fallback if the remote endpoint is unavailable or returns an error.
-The file is created with `600` permissions, and is only readable by the user running the agent.
-If the value is sensitive, it is not recommended to enable the fallback cache.

 [secret]: {{< relref "../../config-language/expressions/types_and_values.md#secrets" >}}